Frequently Asked Questions

 Q: I’m significantly over 35; can I come to the dance weekend?

 A: Yes!
 Our event targets participants under 35 but is open to anyone over 18.
 Our focus on youth is not meant to be exclusionary, but we want to ensure that there is space available for younger dancers to attend so that they can benefit from our programming.
-That said, we often have attendees in their 50s, 60s, and beyond and they are most welcome.
+If you are interested in being a part of the event and are over 35, we encourage you to choose a payment option that will help cover a young person’s admission.

 Q: Why can’t my 17-year-old friend come to this event?